 Power Boards and Extension Leads

-We’ve always camped were there are facilities so never had the need to use a camp shower, but if you’re thinking of heading into the wilderness and need to be completely self sufficient then you’ll need to invest in a camp shower.
-Also look into a little pop up shower room for privacy.
+We’ve either camped where there are facilities or taken our trailer, which has a built in shower, so we’ve never needed to use a camp shower.
+But if you’re thinking of heading into the wilderness and need to be self-sufficient, you’ll need to invest in a camp shower.

 Disclaimer: Disclaimer: As an Amazon Associate I earn from qualifying purchases.